lucasananin/support-droid/README.md

 # support-droid

-Project developed for the Global Game Jam 2020.
+Developed for the global game jam 2020, which has the theme  "repair".
+Take control of a robot who has to keep repairing a broken spaceship.

-Using Unity 2018.4.16f1
+Made with Unity 2018.4.16f1